StackStorm/st2docs/docs/source/upgrade_notes.rst

   Upgrade requires coordination service to be setup manually.
   For workflows to be executed properly, setup the coordination service accordingly.
+* '%' interpolation in configuration parameters is no longer supported.
+Update your configuration parameters to fix strings if you use '%' interpolation to lookup keys as part of your parameter.
 * The underlying database field type for storing large values such as action execution result has changed for various database models (ActionExecutionDB, LiveActionDB, WorkflowExecutionDB, TaskExecutionDB, TriggerInstanceDB).